 PBS stands for Pencil Beam Scanning.
 PBS is a relatively new innovation within proton therapy that can "paint" a tumor with multiple very thin, very precise beam of protons that are accurate within millimeters.
 PBS sends rapid pulses of protons to each planned spot within the tumor until the whole tumor is treated.
 “PBS is the most advanced way to deliver proton radiation and allows us to more precisely sculpt protons to treat more complex tumors, such as in the head and neck, lung, abdomen, and pelvic areas,” says Smith “Jim” Apisarnthanarax, MD, radiation oncologist at the center.

 PBS is usually used for patients with complexly-shaped tumors because it allows doctors to better shape the proton radiation.
-Fred Hutchinson Cancer Center Proton Therapy offers PBS in the gantry, which allows doctors to target and treat tumors at nearly any angle.
-Fred Hutch Proton Therapy also offers PBS in our fixed-beam room for treating prostate and other cancers.
+Fred Hutchinson Cancer Center - Proton Therapy offers PBS in all of our treatment rooms, including the gantry, which allows doctors to target and treat tumors at nearly any angle.

 In many cases, yes.
 Proton therapy can be used in combination with chemotherapy, as a follow up to surgery and in combination with X-ray radiation.
 Our physicians can talk to you about what other treatments you might need in conjunction with proton therapy.

 As of February 2022, there are 38 proton therapy centers operating in the United States, with more in planning and construction stages.
 Worldwide, more than 200,000 patients have been treated with proton therapy.